m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

  -0.0024658207247481023
 ```

-However, as it often the case, simply plotting scatterplots falls short when trying to find evidence of more complex phenomena.
+However, as is often the case, simply plotting scatterplots falls short when trying to find evidence of more complex phenomena.

 Now, how can theory guide our model specification?
 The developments in New Keynesian economic theory, provides a model where: